jasparvb/isports-capstone/readme.md

 - When a user follows a league or team, the upcoming and past events will be displayed on their events page.

 ## User Flow
 1. On the homepage, the user will see a carousel with top sports news headlines.
-A search bar below the carousel allows the user to search for top news headlines by sport, league, team, or player.
+A search bar below the carousel allows the user to search for top news headlines.
 2. There will be links in the menu to create an account or login.
 3. After creating an account, the user can choose to follow his favorite sports, leagues, teams, and players which are then saved to his profile.
 He will also be able to select the language(s) in which he wants his news to be displayed.
-4. The user's custom news feed will display news items according to the items (teams, players, etc) he is following.
+4. The user can visit his news feed which will display news items according to the items (teams, players, etc) he is following.
 5. By clicking an icon on the news item, the user can save or remove it to his favorites list.

 ## Database Diagram